 - Promote a perspective-taking attitude that helps develop compassion and generosity.

 - Boost self-confidence and self-esteem that helps in developing a positive personality.

-- Promote psychosocial and physical growth essential to maintain health and overall well-being (3).
+- Promote psychosocialiXA phenomenon relating to the interaction between an individual’s psychological and social factors. and physical growth essential to maintain health and overall well-being (3).

 Tips To Help Your Child Choose A Hobby